andresrgallo/react-mix/README.md

-# Practice react by creating various components
+# Practice react by a mixture of differen types of components

 Following list of components: